Teenage driver survives spectacular crash at F3 Macau GP

-MACAU (AP) - Teenage driver Sophia Floersch will undergo surgery for a spinal fracture after a spectacular airborne crash in the Formula 3 Macau Grand Prix on Sunday.
+MACAU (AP) - Teenage driver Sophia Floersch was set to undergo surgery Monday for a spinal fracture after a spectacular airborne crash in the Formula 3 Macau Grand Prix.

-The 17-year-old German tweeted: "Just wanted to let everybody know that I am fine but will be going into Surgery tomorrow (Monday) morning ...
+The 17-year-old German tweeted Sunday: "Just wanted to let everybody know that I am fine but will be going into surgery tomorrow (Monday) morning ...
 Update soon."

 Floersch has a spinal fracture, according to a medical report released by her team, the Netherlands-based Van Amersfoort Racing.

+"The whole world saw what happened and we can only thank God that @SophiaFloersch escaped with relatively light injuries," Van Amersfoort Racing tweeted.
+"Our thoughts go also to the other people involved and we wish them a speedy recovery."

-Video footage showed Floersch appearing to clip Japanese driver Sho Tsuboi's car and flying off the track at high speed on a bend on lap four.
+Video footage showed Floersch appearing to clip Japanese driver Sho Tsuboi's car while hurtling off the track at high speed on a tight right-hand bend on lap four.
 Floersch's car then went through a catch fence, hit a structure on the perimeter and dropped to the ground with safety officials immediately on the scene.

+The incident prompted an immediate red flag and a delay of more than an hour before the race was restarted.

 Macau is a former Portuguese colony near Hong Kong.